Faculty

 This email address is being protected from spambots.
 You need JavaScript enabled to view it.

-Sue Van Voorhis, Preschool Director
+• Sue Van Voorhis, ADA Founder

 Sue's journey in dance began at age 5 when her mother, who was enamored with Shirley Temple, took her to her first tap class.
 A bout with polio at age 7 caused muscular problems in her right leg, and ballet was introduced as therapy.
 Ballet quickly became her first love.